-"Point of Interest"-: The location of, or site of, a former improvement or natural feature, or of an event possessing historical or cultural characteristics which satisfy the provisions of this Ordinance Article.
+"Point of Interest": The location of, or site of, a former improvement or natural feature, or event possessing historical or cultural characteristics which satisfy the provisions of this Article.

-"Potential Cultural Heritage Site" -: An improvement, natural feature, or site of historical, architectural, community, or aesthetic merit which may meet the criteria specified in this Ordinance Article and has not yet been officially designated by the Ventura County Cultural Heritage Board or the Ventura County Board of Supervisors as a District, Landmark, Site of Merit, or Point of Interest.
+"Potential Cultural Heritage Site": An improvement, natural feature, or site of historical, architectural, community, or aesthetic merit which may meet the criteria specified in this Article and has not yet been officially designated by the Cultural Heritage Board or the Board of Supervisors as a District, Landmark, Site of Merit, or Point of Interest.
 A Potential Cultural Heritage Site may consist of a property listed in the National Register of Historic Places or California Register of Historical Resources that has not completed the legally required procedures for designation as a Cultural Heritage Site stipulated in this Article.

-"Preservation" (treatment)-: The act or process of applying measures to sustain the existing form, integrity, or historic fabric of an historical building or structure, or the form or vegetative cover of an historic site.
-It may include stabilization work, as well as ongoing maintenance of the historic fabric.
-The act or process of applying measures necessary to sustain the existing form, integrity, and materials of a historic property.
+"Preservation" (treatment): The act or process of applying measures necessary to sustain the existing form, integrity, and materials of a historic property.
 Work, including preliminary measures to protect and stabilize the property, generally focuses upon the ongoing maintenance and repair of historic materials and features rather than extensive replacement and new construction.
 New exterior additions are not within the scope of this treatment; however, the limited and sensitive upgrading of mechanical, electrical, and plumbing systems and other code-required work to make properties functional is appropriate within a preservation project.

-"Protection" (treatment)-: The act or process of applying measures to affect the physical condition of an historical resource by guarding it from deterioration, loss, or attack by natural causes, or to cover of shield it from threat of danger or harm.
+"Protection" (treatment): The act or process of applying measures to affect the physical condition of a historical resource by guarding it from deterioration, loss, or attack by natural causes, or to cover or shield it from threat of danger or harm.
 In the case of buildings or structures, these measures are usually temporary; however, with regard to archaeological resources, protective measures may be temporary or permanent.

-"Reconstruction" (treatment)-: The act or process of reproducing through construction the exact form and detail of a vanished building, structure, or object, or any part thereof, as it appeared at a specified period of time.
-The act or process of depicting, by means of new construction, the form, features, and detailing of a non-surviving site, landscape, building, structure, or object for the purpose of replicating its appearance at a specific period of time and in its historic location.
+"Reconstruction" (treatment): The act or process of depicting, by means of new construction, the form, features, and detailing of a non-surviving site, landscape, building, structure, or object for the purpose of replicating its appearance at a specific period of time and in its historic location.

-"Rehabilitation" (treatment)-: The act or process of returning a property to a state of utility through repair or alteration which makes possible an efficient contemporary use while preserving those portions or features of the property which are significant to its historical, architectural and cultural values.
-The act or process of making possible a compatible use for a property through repair, alterations, and additions while preserving those portions or features which convey its historical, cultural, or architectural values.
+"Rehabilitation" (treatment): The act or process of making possible a compatible use for a property through repair, alterations, and additions while preserving those portions or features which convey its historical, cultural, or architectural values.

-"Relocation"-: The removal of a potential or designated Cultural Heritage Site from its original location and placement at a new location.
+"Relocation": The removal of a potential or designated Cultural Heritage Site from its original location and placement at a new location.

-"Restoration" (treatment)-: The act or process of reproducing the exact form and detail of a vanished building, structure, or object, or a part thereof, as it appeared at a specific period of time.
-The act or process of accurately depicting the form, features, and character of a property as it appeared at a particular period of time by means of the removal of features from other periods in its history and reconstruction of missing features from the restoration period.
+"Restoration" (treatment): The act or process of accurately depicting the form, features, and character of a property as it appeared at a particular period of time by means of the removal of features from other periods in its history and reconstruction of missing features from the restoration period.
 The limited and sensitive upgrading of mechanical, electrical, and plumbing systems and other code-required work to make properties functional is appropriate within a restoration project.